 Where to Stay in Dubrovnik

 Dubrovnik has a lot of accommodation on offer.
-Whether you’re after hostels: Hostel Euroadria, mid-range: Hotel Lapad or luxury hotels: Hotel Kazbek, you’ll be able to find something to suit your taste.
+Whether you’re after hostels: Hostel Euroadria, mid-range: Hotel Lapad, or luxury hotels: Hotel Kazbek, you’ll be able to find something to suit your taste.

 About the Author

-We’re Cindy and Simon, the two travel-alcoholics behind Free Two Roam.
+We’re Cindy and Simon, the two minds behind Free Two Roam.
 We are not currently traveling full time but we love to spend all our free time roaming the world.
 So why don’t you come and journey along with us?
 PS: We loved our time in Dubrovnik and here are our 10 Reasons Why.

 - Ultimate Guide to Eurail Pass Train Travel in Europe